 The seventeen year career of D5001/24001 saw allocations to London Midland Region, Southern Region, Eastern Region & Scottish Region depots.

 Full size fuel & water tanks (shortened water tank added later).

 Split radiator screens (at withdrawal only one of the split screens was fitted).

-Five upper and four lower air filters on non-BIS side.
+Air filters: five upper and four lower on non-BIS side, four upper & four lower on BIS side.

 The frames for D5001 were laid down at Derby Works during the early summer of 1958 and was delivered new to Crewe South (5B) on October 29th 1958.
 Further transfers were:

 November 1st 1958 to Derby (17A) on loan.